 - Select Share.

-- Sometimes another person is already presenting, so you need to confirm that you want to present instead.
+- Sometimes another person is already presenting, so you need to confirm that you want to display instead.

 You can click “Stop” on the top of the tab you are presenting, or go back to the Meet window and click “Stop Presenting”.

 It’s possible to record video meetings for other people to watch later.
-The Record meeting resource is only available on the G Suite Enterprise plan or on G Suite Enterprise for Education.
-To start using it, the recording feature must be enabled by a G Suite administrator.
-Only the meeting organizer or people in the same organization as the organizer are able to record video meetings.
-Also, teachers can record if they are signed in to their G Suite account, but the Students can’t.
+The Record meeting resource is only available on the Google Workspace Enterprise plan or Google Workspace Enterprise for Education.
+To start using the recording feature, the administrator must enable it before the meeting.
+Only the meeting organizer or people in the same organization as the organizer can record video meetings.
+Also, teachers can register if they sign in to their account, but the Students can’t.

 Recordings will include the active speakers and presentations during the meeting.
-So other windows or notifications won’t be included.
+So other windows or notifications won’t be covered.

-All the recordings will be saved to the organizer’s Meet Recordings folder in My Drive.
+Google will save all the recordings in the organizer’s Meet Recordings folder in My Drive.
 Also, an email will be sent with the recording link both to the organizer and who started the recording.

 - Select “Record meeting”.

 - Wait for the recording to start.
-The other participants will be notified when the recording starts or stops.
+The other participants will be notified when the record begins or stops.